 - 1. Community has public toilets

 - 5. Community does not have public toilets

-- 7. Not applicable

 - 8. Not collected

 - 9. Not stated

 This item identifies whether there were any public toilets in the community at the time of enumeration.
 Public toilets are defined as those available for use by the general community and visitors.